 Difference between the boys

 So we can see from this first scene that the two boys are different, still friends but different.
 Paul has a nice mother who cares for him and also looks out for others, even Anthony, who seems to have a less fortunate life.
 This is the last time we see Anthony and Paul as children but it tells us quite a lot.

 Something I’d like to say about this film and more importantly the first half of it is the fact there is so little dialogue, even in the later scenes.
 The film manages to pull this off in an incredibly short period of time, given it’s only 18 minutes long.

-In this initial first half of the movie we establish that Paul and Anthony are friends, they have been for some time.
+In this initial first half of the movie, we establish that Paul and Anthony are friends, as they have been for some time.
 This is proven when we see a brief glimpse of a photo showing Paul and Anothony as young children.
 This is important as it mainly sets up our initial impressions of the two boys and their relationship.
 It also tells us so much without relying too much on dialogue.

 The two boys are united by what they have in common, which is quite a lot.
 But ultimately, they have different backgrounds and upbringings.
-The film implies this through what we see in first events of the film not through dialogue but through showing us on screen.
+The film implies this through what we see in the first events of the film not through dialogue but through showing us on screen.

 This is something that I really liked and it made me enjoy the film a lot more.
 Being able to portray so much with so little dialogue is something that I have not really seen a lot of on TV, let alone in a movie where you have little time to explain the narrative to your viewers, Junkyard is able to do that in a very convincing and unique way.

 Introduction to Duncan